OpenBioSim/biosimspace/doc/source/api/index_FreeEnergy.rst

    )

    # The prepare function returns two objects: a prepared BioSimSpace system that is ready
-   # for AToM simulation, and a data dictionary containing information relevant to AToM calculations.
+   # for ATM simulation, and a data dictionary containing information relevant to ATM calculations.
    # This dictionary does not need to be kept, as the information is also encoded in the system
    # object, but it may be useful for debugging.